DAN MACHIN

 How do you like to prepare yourself before a live show?

-I prefer not to eat before a show and pre-gig songs of choice are usually Barber Blues and Modern Day Heroes by the Impossible Gentleman - if I get to hear these pre-gig, they usually give me a good mindset and an (important!) reminder of restraint, taste, rhythm and intensity.
+I prefer not to eat before a show and pre gig songs of choice are usually Barber Blues and Modern Day Heroes by the Impossible Gentleman – if I get to hear these pre gig, they usually give me a good mindset and a (important!) reminder of restraint, taste, rhythm and intensity.

 The best concert you have attended?